Optimization and Problem Solving of Pandora FMS

 Optimizing Specific tables

-Other less “drastic” solution to solve the fragmentation issue is the use of MySQL OPTIMIZE tool to optimize certain tables of Pandora FMS.
-To benefit from it, execute directly from MySQL the following:
+Another less “drastic” solution to solve the fragmentation issue is the use of MySQL OPTIMIZE tool to optimize certain Pandora FMS tables.
+To benefit from it, run right away from MySQL the following:

 OPTIMIZE TABLE tagente_datos;